-In a test of the limits of scientific collaboration, 15 postdocs holed up in a home in the New Mexico foothills recently for three days and nights of intense scientific research.
-Their goal: produce a novel research paper in just 72 hours.
+15 SFI postdocs retreated to a home in the wooded foothills near Santa Fe recently for three days and three nights of intense scientific research.
+Their goal: starting from scratch, produce novel, transdisciplinary results in just 72 hours.
 They called the event 72 Hours of Science, or 72h(S).